agateblue/screen-sizer/README.md

 # Installation

+## Locally

 Follow these steps to get a working Screen Sizer instance, either locally or in production.

-## Common steps

 Screen Sizer requires Python 2.7 (but should work with Python 2.6).